Xiangyun (Auspicious clouds): Yunleiwen/Yunwen/Leiwen

 The yunleiwen pattern was a symbol of the life-giving and the abundance in harvest that the rain would bring to the people in an agrarian society.
 The pattern may have been derived from the symbols and ancient characters for clouds and thunder which had been used by the ancient Chinese when performing the worship of rain rituals.
 The yunleiwen can be found in the textiles dating to the Shang and Zhou dynasties and in sacred bronze vessels of the Zhou dynasty.

 The yunleiwen motif continues to be used in 21st century as border decoration on contemporary tableware.

 Influences and derivatives

-Ancient Greece

-The yunleiwen pattern was exported to the West where it became the prototype pattern of the Greek fret (or key pattern) used as Greek architecture decoration.

 Central Asia and Islamic art

 Chinese arts have increasingly impacted arts of Central Asia and Iran, such as painting and pottery, during the Tang dynasty.
 Under the Liao dynasty, the Chinese cloud motifs coupled with animal motifs were gradually introduced to Central Asia.

 Following the Mongol invasion, Chinese influences on the arts of Central Asia and Iran reached its peak during the Islamic period; it was a period when Chinese models and motifs influenced Persian designs and thus, the Chinese ways of depicting clouds, mountains, trees and facial features were imitated and adopted.
 In the late 13th century, the Iranians especially favoured cloud motifs (often coupled with animals) in their arts, including textiles, and paintings as landscape elements.